- Demonstrate the proper use of periods, question marks, and exclamation points

 - I think we’ll have enough food.
 Mary bought the whole store: chips, soda, candy, cereal, etc.

-However, you can place a comma immediately after a period, as you can see above with etc. This rule also applies to the abbreviations e.g. and i.e.
+However, you can place a comma immediately after a period, as you can see in the paragraph above with etc. This rule also applies to the abbreviations e.g. and i.e.

 Periods and parentheses can also appear right next to each other.
 Sometimes the period comes after the closing parenthesis, but sometimes it appears inside the parentheses.
-(This is an example of a sentence in which the period falls within the parentheses.)
-We’ll learn more about this in Brackets, Parentheses, and Ellipses.
+This depends on how much of the sentence is explaining or qualifying the rest of the sentence.